alphauslabs/tmpdocs/docs/octo/account-registration.md

         d.
 If success, you can click Next.

     5. **Setup CUR and S3 bucket** (Payer Only).
 This will deploy stacks for setting up CUR definition in your account, it will also setup a bucket to store your CUR data.
 You can choose whether to proceed with the default configuration or target S3 bucket in a different region.
+Another guide can be found [here](https://labs.alphaus.cloud/docs/octo/curs3payer/)

         a.
 Click AWS create stack page.
 This will bring you create stack page in your currently signed-in AWS account, make sure you deploy the stack in your intended account.